zbauman3/demos/README.md

 To trigger the issue, run `yarn install && yarn dev` and visit http://localhost:3000.
 Next.js will give an error in the console showing that there is a mismatch from the server rendered code and the client rendered code.

 The code generated for the server will correctly generate the debug id as `theme_systemStylesClass__XXXXXXXX`.
 The code generated on for client however will generate a debug id of `theme_ref__XXXXXXXX`.
-This means that the generated style sheet has a different class than the class that is applied to the element, causing styles to fail.
+This means that the generated style sheet has a different class than the class that is applied to the element, causing styles to fail and a Next.js client/server mismatch.

 The issue involves [this section](https://github.com/vanilla-extract-css/vanilla-extract/blob/9312b66e5bd67942b7929a6b93e0ad2181b2e0ba/packages/babel-plugin-debug-ids/src/index.ts#L77-L99) in `@vanilla-extract/babel-plugin-debug-ids` that is responsible for handling a specific export format of `createTheme`.
 This code only handles one scenario: